Image Credit: Lotus Head

 As always, please check that any charity wants duvets before donating, otherwise they then have the problem of disposing of the item instead of you, and it will still go to landfill.

 Old duvets make great bedding for pets, who don't mind if a duvet is a bit shabby (My cat loves using an old duvet to sleep on!)
 If you don't have a pet of your own, ask around your animal loving friends and see if they could use it.

 I have never tried this but I have heard said that the feathers from a feather duvet can be composted.
-I do however suggest that you don't empty out your old duvet on a windy day!
+I do however suggest that you don't empty out your old duvet into your compost bin on a windy day!

-If it is not in very good condition there are options for disposing of it in a more environmentally friendly way.
+If your old duvet is not in very good condition there are options for disposing of it in a more environmentally friendly way.

 Your local recycling centre will probably have a textile bin as well.
 If not, unfortunately it will have to be disposed of with your household waste.